factorial-io/phabalicious/docs/deploying-artifacts.md

 This will copy the three mentioned files and folders into the subfolder `targetsubfolder` of the target folder.
 Please be aware, that you might need to create subdirectories beforehand manually via the `script`-method.
 Also be aware that copy action deletes existing files and folders from target before doing the copy, if you want to combine files from multiple sources it is better to also use the `script`-method for that.

 The action supports the `excludeFiles.gitSync` settings to skip certain files and folders (it defaults to `.git`).
+If `from` is `*` phabalicious will get the contents of the directory.
 ### delete

 ```yaml